Scotia Momentum Visa Infinite Card Review 2023

 - High required minimum income

-The Scotia Momentum Visa Infinite is Canada’s highest awarded cash back credit card for 2021.
+The Scotia Momentum Visa Infinite is Canada’s highest awarded cash back credit card.
 Our review will illustrate why the card has attained its elite status as the Moneysense and CreditCardGenius Best Overall Cash Back Card, as well as a few potential drawbacks and limitations.
 You can also check out our comparison between all cash back credit cards in Canada here.

 Visa Infinite cards are the top tier of card offerings from Visa.
 With a hefty income requirement for eligibility and the second-highest annual fee on the market in Canada, they’re harder to get than your average no-or-low-fee credit card.
 Is the Scotia Momentum Visa Infinite worth it?
 Let’s break it down: